-Subject to exceptions, a ROUA will be capitalised in the statement of financial position, measured at the present value of the unavoidable future lease payments to be made over the lease term.
+Subject to exceptions, a ROUA has been capitalised in the statement of financial position, measured at the present value of the unavoidable future lease payments to be made over the lease term.
 The exceptions relate to short-term leases of 12 months or less and leases of low-value assets where an accounting policy choice exists whereby either a ROUA is recognised or lease payments are expensed to profit or loss as incurred.

-A liability corresponding to the capitalised lease will also be recognised.
-Straight-line operating lease expense recognition will be replaced with a depreciation charge for the leased asset (included in operating costs) and an interest expense on the recognised lease liability (included in finance costs).
+A liability corresponding to the capitalised lease has also be recognised.
+Straight-line operating lease expense recognition has been replaced with a depreciation charge for the leased asset (included in operating costs) and an interest expense on the recognised lease liability (included in finance costs).
 In the earlier periods of the lease, the expenses associated with the lease under AASB 16 will be higher when compared to lease expenses under AASB 117.
-However, EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation) results will be improved as the operating expense is replaced by interest expense and depreciation in profit or loss under AASB 16.
-For classification within the statement of cash flows, the lease payments will be separated into both a principal (financing activities) and interest (either operating or financing activities) component.
+For classification within the statement of cash flows, the lease payments will be separated into both a principal (financing activities) and interest (operating activities) component.